 Spotify (SPOT) Sees a More Significant Dip Than Broader Market: Some Facts to Know

-Spotify (SPOT - Free Report) ended the recent trading session at $457.98, demonstrating a -0.79% swing from the preceding day's closing price.
-The stock fell short of the S&P 500, which registered a loss of 0.04% for the day.
-At the same time, the Dow added 0.07%, and the tech-heavy Nasdaq lost 0.05%.
+In the latest market close, Spotify (SPOT - Free Report) reached $447.38, with a -0.98% movement compared to the previous day.
+This change lagged the S&P 500's daily loss of 0.43%.
+Meanwhile, the Dow experienced a drop of 0.07%, and the technology-dominated Nasdaq saw a decrease of 0.9%.

-Shares of the music-streaming service operator have depreciated by 2.86% over the course of the past month, underperforming the Business Services sector's loss of 1.59% and the S&P 500's gain of 1.05%.
+The the stock of music-streaming service operator has fallen by 5.93% in the past month, lagging the Business Services sector's loss of 4.14% and the S&P 500's loss of 1.98%.

-Investors will be eagerly watching for the performance of Spotify in its upcoming earnings disclosure.
-The company is expected to report EPS of $2.01, up 615.38% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $4.4 billion, up 11.24% from the year-ago period.
+Analysts and investors alike will be keeping a close eye on the performance of Spotify in its upcoming earnings disclosure.
+It is anticipated that the company will report an EPS of $1.99, marking a 610.26% rise compared to the same quarter of the previous year.
+At the same time, our most recent consensus estimate is projecting a revenue of $4.39 billion, reflecting a 11.17% rise from the equivalent quarter last year.

-Investors should also pay attention to any latest changes in analyst estimates for Spotify.
+Investors should also note any recent changes to analyst estimates for Spotify.
 These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Spotify is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.52% lower.
+Spotify currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Spotify is currently trading at a Forward P/E ratio of 76.7.
-This valuation marks a premium compared to its industry's average Forward P/E of 26.09.
+Looking at its valuation, Spotify is holding a Forward P/E ratio of 75.46.
+This represents a premium compared to its industry's average Forward P/E of 25.49.

 The Technology Services industry is part of the Business Services sector.
-With its current Zacks Industry Rank of 56, this industry ranks in the top 23% of all industries, numbering over 250.
+This industry, currently bearing a Zacks Industry Rank of 52, finds itself in the top 21% echelons of all 250+ industries.

 The Zacks Industry Rank is ordered from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.